Climate of Italy: Hot-summer Mediterranean climate (Csa)

-It is found in all the coastal areas, excluding the north-eastern area and the area of Liguria from Genoa to Savona, which have a Humid subtropical climate.
+It is found in all the coastal areas, excluding the northeastern area and the region of Liguria from Genoa to Savona, which have a Humid subtropical climate.
 The winter average varies from 6 °C, in the northern areas, to 11–14 C in the southern islands.
 During the summer, averages are near 23 °C in the north (Liguria) and sometimes reach 26–28 C in the south.
 Precipitation mostly occurs during the winter.
 Snowfalls are rare and usually very light in the north, and almost never happen in the south.
 Summers are dry and hot.
 Main cities: Cagliari, Palermo, Naples, Rome, Pescara.